LocalCoinSwap/LocalCoinSwap/README.md

 # LocalCoinSwap
-:rocket: The most popular non-custodial P2P fiat on-ramp :rocket:
+The most popular non-custodial P2P fiat on-ramp :rocket:

 ## What is LocalCoinSwap?